Sashafirce/Hyggeland-project-Data-analysis/README.md

 - Group by description and compute: avg_unit_price, total_quantity, and total_revenue

-- Create scatterplot of avg_unit_price vs total_revenue
+- Create a scatterplot of avg_unit_price vs total_revenue

 - Segment into price tiers (cheap ≤ £4.13, premium > £4.13)

 - Compare revenue share by segment

-✅ Confirmed: The analysis showed that all top 10 most sold products are priced below the premium threshold (£4.13).
+✅ Confirmed: The analysis showed that all 10 of the top 10 most sold products are priced below the premium threshold (£4.13).
 The average price of cheap products was £1.81, and they dominate sales volume.
-Histogram and scatterplot showed a concentration of demand at lower price points.
+The histogram and scatterplot showed a concentration of demand at lower price points.

  2. Hypothesis: